thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 and provides the tools to combine these actors into independent extensions and then into full-fledged executables the users can adapt to their use-cases.

-This document trace the core decisions toward this design.
+This document outlines the main decisions toward this design.

 ## Why actors?